-9. Deficiently pled.
-The complaint does not meet the pleading requirements of lqbal and Twombly.
+(D.I.
+2) Plaintiff seeks compensatory damages and injunctive relief and requests counsel. - 7.
+Deficiently pled.
+The complaint does not meet the pleading requirements of Igbal and Twombly.
 A civil rights complaint must state the conduct, time, place, and persons responsible for the alleged civil rights violations.
 Evancho v.
 Fisher, 423 F.3d 347, 353 (3d Cir.
 2005) (citing Boykins v.
 Ambridge Area Sch.
 Dist., 621 F.2d 75, 80 (3d Cir.
 1980)); Hall v.
 Pennsylvania State Police, 570 F.2d 86, 89 (3d Cir.
 1978)).
-The complaint alleges in a conclusory manner, unlawful conditions of confinement and, what appear to be, medical needs claims.
 The sparse and conclusory allegations do not support an entitlement to a claim for relief of constitutional violations.
 More specifically, it is not clear from the pleadings when the alleged violations occurred, where they occurred, or the involvement (if any) of each defendant in the alleged violation.
-Finally, it appears that many individuals are named as defendants based upon their supervisory positions.
-It is well established that a § 1983 claim cannot be premised upon a theory of respondeat superior and, that in order to establish liability for deprivation of a constitutional right, a party must show personal involvement by each defendant.
+Finally, it appears that some individuals are named as defendants based upon their supervisory positions.
+It is well established that a § 1983 claim cannot be premised upon a theory of respondeat superior and that, in order to establish liability for deprivation of a constitutional right, a party must show personal involvement by each defendant.
 Brito v.
 United States Dep't of Justice, 392 F. App'x 11, 14 (3d Cir.
-2010) (not published) (citing Iqbal, 129 S.Ct. at 1948-49); Rode v.
+2010) (not published) (citing Igbal, 129 S.Ct. at 1948-49); Rode v.
 Dellarciprete, 845 F.2d 1195, 1207 (3d Cir.
-1988)).

-10. Conclusion.
+1988)). - 8.
+Conclusion.
 For the above reasons, the complaint is dismissed for failure to state a claim upon which relief may be granted pursuant to 28 U.S.C. § 1915(e)(2)(B) and § 1915A(b)(1).
-However, since it appears plausible that plaintiff may be able to articulate a claim against a defendant or some defendants, he will be given an opportunity to amend his pleading.
+However, since it appears plausible that plaintiff may be able to articulate a claim against a defendant or multiple defendants, he will be given an opportunity to amend his pleading.
 See O'Dell v.
 United States Gov't, 256 F. App'x 444 (3d Cir.
 2007) (not published) (leave to amend is proper where the plaintiff's claims do not appear "patently meritless and beyond all hope of redemption").
 Plaintiff is given leave to file an amended complaint.
-If an amended complaint is not filed within thirty (30) days, then the case will be closed.
+If an amended complaint is not filed within thirty (30) days, the case will be closed.

-11. Future papers presented for filing shall be typewritten or written in blue or black ink using only one side of the paper.
+9. Future papers presented for filing shall be typewritten or written in blue or black ink using only one side of the paper.
 In addition, plaintiff shall refer to defendants by name and not a number.